HerbertUnterberger/homebridge-aWATTar/README.md

 ## How To Install ##

 First, complete the [Homebridge setup](https://homebridge.io/how-to-install-homebridge).
-Next, install the `homebridge-nordpool-baltics` plugin by using the Homebridge Plugins Manager.
+Next, install the `homebridge-awattar` plugin by using the Homebridge Plugins Manager.

 ## Available Accessories ##